 I help (my target audience) who (main problem) by sharing about (solution or rational benefit) on (topic) so that they feel (emotional benefit).

-In order for people to connect with your content at first impression, getting clear on how you can connect with your audience will make you stand out from the crowd.
+For people to connect with your content at first impression, getting clear on how you can connect with your audience will make you stand out from the crowd.